Peter Lawton Trentcom APS Pty Ltd (TAPS)

 - After 22 weeks the trees growth slowed and typically reached 13 mm/1.25 m.

-At end March 2003, the trial trees are at least 3 times more advanced than those we compared that had been sown in conventional tubes at earlier dates.
+At the end of March 2003, the trial trees are at least 3 times more advanced than those we compared that had been sown in conventional tubes at earlier dates.
 They looked good, with excellent stem taper.
-A comparison with conventional tube trees of earlier seeding date at late March showed that typical trial tree heights were 1000 mm v 300, callipers 12 mm v 4 mm.
+A comparison with conventional tube trees of earlier seeding date in late March showed that typical trial tree heights were 1000 mm v 300, callipers 12 mm v 4 mm.
 Deformed roots visible on washing out 3 root balls of each type were Nil v 3 significant pricking out defects.

 - The trial leads to more questions